PerseusShade/enquete-viande-de-synthese/README.md

 ## About This Project

-This website, including its design, development, and code, was entirely created on a voluntary basis by a first-year undergraduate student at Université Paris Dauphine.
+This website, including its design, development, and code, was entirely created on a voluntary basis by an undergraduate student.
 It serves as a platform to present the research and findings of Master’s students in Marketing and Strategy regarding the future of the cultivated meat industry in France.

 ## The Master's Project